 You can read about the entire trip on my original blog post: 2010 Vancouver Winter Olympics

 I also won this trip while I was still married.
 It was sponsored by The National Post.
 It was a short contest as it only ran for five days.
 I missed the first day.
-For the following four days I entered myself and my spouse.
+For the following four days, I entered myself and my then-husband.
 Again, it was his name that was selected as the grand prize winner.
 This trip falls into the ‘best’ category as it was surreal.

 You can read about the entire trip in my original newsletter article: Whirlwind Weekend

 I do not remember much about entering this contest.
 I don’t even remember when I won it.
 I only remember the prize as it’s my favorite.
 We won an opportunity to listen to Marilyn Dennis interview Sting at the Bravo studios downtown Toronto.
 We were wondering why it was taking so long to seat the 50 winners and their guests.
 Then we found out.
-Sting personally greeted each attendee, thanked us for supporting his music and took a group photo.
+Sting personally greeted each attendee, thanked us for supporting his music, and took a group photo.
 I was lucky enough to be beside him and put my arm around his waist.
 (He smelled really good too!)
 This trip falls into the ‘priceless’ category as you can’t buy an experience or memory like that.